 First, let me welcome you to the wonderful world of smoking on a Weber Smokey Mountain Cooker Smoker.
 The smoker is not only easy to use but will provide you one of the greatest turkeys you will ever eat!
 The 18”and 22” smokers are great for smoking full-size turkeys.
 You won’t likely be able to fit a full-size turkey on the 14” smoker but you can smoke a turkey breast on it.

 - Take the smoker apart into 3 sections.
 Place your chimney starter on the middle section of the smoker.

-- Light a chimney starter that is filled ¾ of the way with charcoal and wait until it is ashed over.
+- Light a chimney starter that is filled ¾ of the way with Weber Briquettes and wait until it is ashed over.

 - Place 6 wood chunks (4 cherry and 2 hickory) in an X shape on the bottom charcoal grate.

-- Fill the bottom ring of the smoker about halfway up to the first circle with unlit charcoal; this will be equivalent to one chimney starter.
+- Fill the bottom ring of the smoker about halfway up to the first circle with unlit briquettes; this will be equivalent to one chimney starter.

 - Preheat for 10-15 minutes until the smoker stabilizes at your desired temperature.
-Get our guide here on temperature ranges.
+Use your iGrill to monitor the temperature while you smoke.

 - If it is going to be cold where you live, like it will be here in the Midwest, then the turkey will take few extra minutes/pound to cook.